Production Costs¶

 Investment costs for expanding agriculture onto new land, covering physical clearing and soil preparation.
 Differentiated by forest vs. non-forest cover type, annualized using a capital recovery factor over a configurable investment horizon.
 Applied as marginal costs on

 land_conversionandnew_to_pasturelinks.
-See Land Use & Resource Classes for details.
+See Land Use & Resource Classes for details.- Marketing Costs (Farm-to-Wholesale)

 What Costs Include and Exclude¶